Sri Lanka – endemic wildlife, rainforest and coast

 Day 5 An early start takes us to the grasslands and beautiful cloud forest of Horton Plains National Park.
 We will spend some time here looking for mammals, butterflies and birds, including the elusive endemic Sri Lanka Whistling Thrush.
 This evening there will be an opportunity for birding in the area around Bomburu Ella Falls.

 Day 6 Following breakfast we travel west to Kitulgala (three hours).
 The rainforest in this area is rich in birds, butterflies and mammals and we will spend time in Kelani Valley Forest Reserve.

 Days 7 – 8 We travel south towards Sinharaja (four hours).
 Sinharaja Forest Reserve is a biodiversity hotspot, declared a World Biosphere Reserve in 1978 and a must for birdwatching in Sri Lanka.

 Day 10 We we will take a jeep safari to explore the grassland, scrub and forest of Udawalawa National Park, looking for birds,butterflies and Asian Elephant.

 Day 11 We transfer to the wetlands of Thissamaharama (one and a half hours) to look for water birds.

 Day 12 We pay a visit to Yala National Park to take an exploration by jeep, searching the wetlands, grassland and scrubs for birds, butterflies and mammals such as the Sloth Bear.

 Day 13 We visit Bundala National Park, an area of high species diversity.
 We will spend the morning exploring the wetlands here, which attract many wetland birds among an array of habitats.
 After lunch we will travel towards Sri Lanka’s south coast and the town of Mirissa (four hours).

 Day 14 We will spend our morning on a whale watching trip searching the waters of the Indian Ocean for cetaceans – possibilities include Blue Whale, Striped Dolphin and Bryde’s Whale.

-Day 15 A second whale watching exploration before lunch and our return north to Colombo for our flights back to the UK in the early morning of Day 16, arriving later that morning.
+Day 15 A second whale watching exploration before lunch and our return north to Colombo for one night before our flights back to the UK in the early afternoon of Day 16, arriving later in the evening.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.